Emiliano Sala: Cardiff City

-On 19 January 2019, Sala joined Premier League side Cardiff City on a three and a half-year deal for a club record transfer fee, reported to be £15 million.
+On 19 January 2019, Sala joined Premier League side Cardiff City on a three-and-a-half-year deal for a club record transfer fee, reported to be £15 million.
 The transfer beat the previous club record of £11 million paid for Gary Medel in 2013.
 As part of a sell-on clause, 50% of the transfer fee was due to his first professional club Bordeaux.
 Sala rejected a late bid from a club in the Chinese Super League to join Cardiff, despite being offered a higher salary, due to his desire to play in the Premier League.
 Following Sala's death, Nantes demanded the transfer fee from Cardiff.
 In September 2019, FIFA ruled in Nantes' favour and ordered Cardiff to pay a first instalment of €6 million (£5.3 million), and the remainder the following January.
 In August 2022 the Court of Arbitration for Sport ruled that the first instalment has to be paid.
+On 30 June 2023, Cardiff City was ordered by FIFA to pay Nantes the transfer balance for Sala.
+The sum was reportedly more than €11 million (£9.45 million), and was required to fulfil the €17 million agreed between the two clubs.